Our Impact

 Educare Preschool Farm

-Our Educare head-start preschool farm allows students engage in age-appropriate garden activities and build a strong connection with food and nature.
+Our Educare head-start preschool farm engages students in age-appropriate garden activities to build a strong connection with food and nature.
 Students plan, plant, tend to, and harvest their own gardens and share the food they grow with their families.

 Youth Corps

-Our teen job training empowers youth on Chicago’s South and West sides to develop skills that will help them succeed in any career path they choose to follow.
+Our teen job training empowers youth on Chicago’s South and West Sides to develop skills that help them succeed in any career path.
 Youth Corps participants learn about our food system and business management through a hands-on STEAM (science, technology, engineering, art, and math) curriculum.

 Internships

-Our internship program provides a realistic experience as an urban farmer and local food system advocate in Chicago.
-Interns assist UGC staff in all aspects of our operations – Production, Market Pathways, Community Engagement, and more.
-This is a hands-on urban farming experience, driven by the learning objectives of the individual and organization in collaboration.
+Our internship program provides realistic experience as an urban farmer and local food system advocate in Chicago.
+Interns assist UGC staff in all aspects of our operations – production, distribution, community engagement, and more.
+This hands-on urban farming experience is driven by UGC’s learning objectives.

 Growers and Herbal Apprenticeships

-The Grower Apprenticeship Program provides new and emerging growers with hands-on training in urban agriculture production and cooperative business models as a foundation to increasing food security, food sovereignty, and economic opportunity within the Chicago region.
+The Grower Apprenticeship Program provides new and emerging growers with hands-on training in urban agriculture production and cooperative business models.
+The experience creates a foundation for increasing food security, food sovereignty, and economic opportunity within the Chicago region.

-The Community Herbalism Apprenticeship offers the opportunity for participants to engage with plants; to build a relationship with plants; and ultimately, to use plants for personal, family, and community healing.
+The Community Herbalism Apprenticeship offers the opportunity to engage with plants; to build a relationship with plants; and ultimately, to use plants for personal, family, and community healing.

 We connect our neighbors to locally-grown, nutritional, affordable, and culturally-affirming food.
 We also invest in developing local food economies through urban farming, job training, and education.
 This connects growers and marketplaces to eaters, building long-term resilience to further divestment in Chicago’s communities of color.
-It’s our hope that we can improve quality of life for people living on Chicago’s South and West Sides by prioritizing community health and well-being and increasing economic vitality.
+We ope to improve quality of life for people living on Chicago’s South and West Sides by prioritizing community health and well-being and increasing economic vitality.

 Fresh Moves Mobile Market

-The Fresh Moves Mobile Market is a bus that’s been transformed into a mobile farmers’ market to provide South and West Side communities with access to fresh, locally-grown produce; culturally-affirming non-local produce and pantry staples; and value-added products from BIPOC growers and makers.
-Monday through Friday, we visit partner sites like churches, health clinics, community centers, and schools – places that folks already frequent – to make our Mobile Market as accessible as possible.
+The Fresh Moves Mobile Market is a mobile farmers’ market providing South and West Side communities with access to fresh, locally-grown produce; culturally-affirming non-local produce and pantry staples; and value-added products from BIPOC growers and makers.
+From Monday through Friday we visit partner sites like churches, health clinics, community centers, and schools – places folks already frequent – to make our Mobile Market as accessible as possible.

-During the growing season, we host weekly farm stands at two of our South Side farms: South Chicago Farm and Roosevelt Square Youth Farm, which are run by our Youth Corps ambassadors as part of their job training curriculum, our Interns, and by staff Farm Stand Associates.
+During the growing season, we host weekly farm stands at two of our South Chicago Farm and Roosevelt Square Youth Farm.
+These farm stands are run by our interns, staff farm stand associates, and our Youth Corps ambassadors as part of their job training curriculum.

 Wholesale

 During our growing season, local restaurants, farmers markets, or grocers can source high-quality, harvest-to-order vegetables and herbs in bulk from our farms.
-We provide small businesses produce at wholesale prices, grown locally by BIPOC farmers using healthy, regenerative, and culturally rooted agricultural practices.
+We provide produce to small businesses at wholesale prices.
+Crops are grown locally by BIPOC farmers using healthy, regenerative, and culturally rooted practices.

 The communities we serve are at the core of all of our programming.
-By prioritizing and engaging the communities around us, we work together to create nourishing environments for everyone.
-We believe that these spaces are essential to addressing trauma and inequality in our communities.
+By prioritizing and engaging those around us, we work together to create nourishing environments for all.
+We believe these spaces are essential to addressing trauma and inequality in our communities.

-Led by UGC staff and industry experts, Urban Growers Collective hosts public events and workshops covering a variety of topics, including at-home herbalism, urban composting, agribusiness development, mushroom growing, and beekeeping.
+Urban Growers Collective hosts public events and workshops led by UGC staff and industry experts.
+Topics include at-home herbalism, urban composting, agribusiness development, mushroom-growing, and beekeeping.

-Our volunteer program offers weekly drop in opportunities for folks to give back to their community and connect with each other and the land as well as weekly recurring opportunities for those looking for a more long-term commitment.
-We also offer group volunteer opportunities for local businesses and organizations to get involved.
+Our volunteer program offers weekly drop in opportunities to give back to your community and connect with each other and the land.
+Weekly recurring opportunities are also available for those looking for a more long-term commitment.
+Local businesses and organizations can get involved through our group volunteer opportunities.

-We currently manage plots at two locations: Jackson Park and our South Chicago Farm.
-These community garden plots allow South Side community members to safely grow food for themselves and their families.
-Since many sites on Chicago’s South and West Sides are contaminated with lead and other toxins, we ensure that our community gardeners grow in compost that is either made at our South Chicago Farm or purchased from a mushroom composter outside of the city.
+Community garden plots at our Jackson Park and South Chicago farms allow South Side community members to safely grow food for themselves and their families.
+Since many sites on Chicago’s South and West Sides are contaminated with lead and other toxins, we ensure our community gardeners grow in compost that is either made at our South Chicago Farm or purchased from a local mushroom composter.

-Youth Corps ambassadors and Urban Growers Collective staff offer tours of our South Chicago Farm, Grant Park “Art on the Farm”, and Green Era Campus to teach visitors about the the benefits and properties of the crops we grow, regenerative practices for growing, the impact of our programming, and our visions for building the world we want to live in.
+Youth Corps ambassadors and Urban Growers Collective staff offer tours of our South Chicago Farm, Grant Park “Art on the Farm,” and Green Era Campus.
+Visitors learn about the the benefits and properties of our crops, regenerative growing practices, the impact of our programming, and our visions for building the world we want to live in.